Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Decoding

+Initial brain decoding experiments studied the recovery of simple concrete nouns and verbs from fMRI brain activity~\citep{nishimoto2011reconstructing} where the subject watches either a picture or a word.~\cite{sun2019towards} used several sentence representation models to associate brain activities with sentence stimulus, and found InferSent to perform the best.
+More work has focused on decoding the text passages instead of individual words~\citep{wehbe2014simultaneously}.
 Some studies have focused on multimodal stimuli based decoding where the goal is still to decode the text representation vector.
-For example, Pereira et al.~\shortcite{pereira2018toward} trained the decoder on imaging data of individual concepts, and showed that it can decode semantic vector representations from imaging data of sentences about a wide variety of both concrete and abstract topics from two separate datasets.
-Further, Oota et al.~\shortcite{oota2022multi} propose two novel brain decoding setups: (1) multi-view decoding (MVD) and (2) cross-view decoding (CVD).
-In MVD, the goal is to build an MV decoder that can take brain recordings for any view as input and predict the concept.
-In CVD, the goal is to train a model which takes brain recordings for one view as input and decodes a semantic vector representation of another view.
+For example,~\cite{pereira2018toward} trained the decoder on imaging data of individual concepts, and showed that it can decode semantic vector representations from imaging data of sentences about a wide variety of both concrete and abstract topics from two separate datasets.
+Further,~\cite{oota2022multi} propose two novel brain decoding setups: (1) multi-view decoding (MVD) and (2) cross-view decoding (CVD).
+In MVD, the goal is to build an MV decoder to take brain recordings for any view as input and predict the concept.
+In CVD, the goal is to train a model that takes brain recordings for one view as input and decodes a semantic vector representation of another view.
 Specifically, they study practically useful CVD tasks like image captioning, image tagging, keyword extraction, and sentence formation.

-To understand application of Transformer models for decoding better, Gauthier et al.~\shortcite{gauthier2019linking} fine-tuned a pre-trained BERT on a variety of NLU tasks, asking which lead to improvements in brain-decoding performance.
-They find that tasks which produce syntax-light representations yield significant improvements in brain decoding performance.
-Toneva et al.~\shortcite{toneva2019interpreting} study how representations of various Transformer models differ across layer depth, context length, and attention type.
+To understand application of Transformer models for decoding better,~\cite{gauthier2019linking} finetuned a pretrained BERT on a variety of Natural Language Understanding (NLU) tasks to find tasks that lead to improvements in brain-decoding performance.
+They find that tasks that produce syntax-light representations (representations extracted from a language model trained on randomly shuffled words from corpus samples, thereby eliminating all first-order cues to syntactic structure) yield significant improvements in brain decoding performance.

+With the recent development of large language models, rather than decoding stimuli vector representations, some studies have attempted to reconstruct words~\citep{affolter2020brain2word}, and continuous language~\citep{tang2022semantic} from fMRI brain activity.